yiwang/stjepang.github.io/_posts/2019-03-02-new-channels.md

 difference between those and channels in external crates?
 My position is the standard library's channels should focus on:

 * Simplicity.
-The interface must be lean and simple and the codebase must be comprehensible.
-We don't want crazy optimizations that make the codebase too difficult to maintain.
+The interface must be lean and simple, and the codebase must be understandable.
+We don't want crazy optimizations that make the codebase too challenging to maintain.

 * Good performance.
-It doesn't have to be best-in-class, but has to be reasonable.
+It doesn't have to be best-in-class but has to be reasonable.
-  Simply wrapping a `VecDeque` inside a `Mutex` to make the queue concurrent would be disappointing.
+  Just wrapping a `VecDeque` inside a `Mutex` to make the queue concurrent would be disappointing.

 * Fast compilation.
-The current implementation monomorphizes so much code you can really notice `mpsc` increasing compilation times!
+The current implementation monomorphizes so much code you can notice `mpsc` increasing compilation times!

 # The "no-brainer" proposal